Hall & Oates: 1982–1983: H2O and band changes

 Their next album, H2O, a very polished, synth-heavy effort, became the duo's most successful album, with US sales eventually approaching four million copies.
-H2O reached No. 3 on the Billboard charts (where it held for 15 weeks) and spawned three Top 10 singles.
-"Maneater", the biggest hit of their career, reached No. 1 on December 18, 1982, and stayed there for four weeks.
+H2O reached number 3 on the Billboard charts (where it held for 15 weeks) and spawned three Top 10 singles.
+"Maneater", the biggest hit of their career, reached number 1 on December 18, 1982, and stayed there for four weeks.

-The soulful ballad "One on One" and a cover of Mike Oldfield's "Family Man" reached No. 7 and No. 6 in March and June 1983, respectively.
+The soulful ballad "One on One" and a cover of Mike Oldfield's "Family Man" reached number 7 and number 6 in March and June 1983, respectively.

 According to Oates, they recorded approximately twenty songs for the album, of which nine did not make the final cut.
 He went on to say they usually had five or six tracks left over per album.

-For the H2O album, Hall and Oates made some permanent changes to their current band.
+For the H2O album, Hall & Oates made some permanent changes to their current band.
 Drummer Mickey Curry, who had appeared on some Private Eyes tracks, including the title song, replaced Jerry Marotta full-time.
 Bassist Tom Wolk, who had mimed John Siegler's bass line in the "Private Eyes" video, replaced Siegler full-time.
 These two joined the band's holdovers—lead guitar player G.E.
 Smith, and saxophonist Charles DeChant.
 Wolk continued to perform with the duo until his death in early 2010, while Curry returned for the Do It for Love and Laughing Down Crying sessions.